 - In cases of sexual violence, schools are prohibited from resolving complaints through mediation

 - Costs necessary for a victim to pursue his/her education, such as counseling or housing changes, should be provided by the school

 - Schools are required to protect pregnant and parenting students from discrimination.

 Title IX prohibits:

 - Sexual Misconduct (includes acts of sexual violence)

 How does Title IX affect APSU students?

-Sexual Respect and Title IX
+Title IX Reporting

 Austin Peay State University (APSU) strives to provide a safe learning and working environment for its students, faculty, staff, and visitors.
 Accordingly, sexual discrimination in any form, including (but not limited to) sexual assault, sexual harassment, domestic violence, dating violence, stalking, and retaliation, is expressly prohibited by APSU.

 APSU holds a zero tolerance policy against sexual violence.
 Sexual violence occurs when sexual acts are forced upon a person against his/her will, or whenever a person is unable to give consent to sexual acts.
 Sexual violence can be committed by a stranger or by someone you know, whether you are in an intimate or sexual relationship with that person or not.
 Sexual violence can be committed by men or women, and can occur between people of the same or different sex.